 NACE defines a productive economic activity, stipulating that its characteristic features are as follows: input of commodities or services, process of production or service, and supply of output or services.
 Where a statistical unit performs several activities, all activities are listed according to their share in/contribution to the created total value added, and the statistical unit is classified according to the activity producing the largest share of value added.

-NACE Rev. 2 has been drafted and approved by Regulation (EC) No 1893/2006 of the European Parliament and of the Council of 20 December 2006 establishing the statistical classification of economic activities NACE Revision 2 and amending Council Regulation (EEC) No 3037/90 as well as certain EC Regulations on specific statistical domains (see the Regulation: PDF Fails regula).
+NACE Rev. 2 has been drafted and approved by Regulation (EC) No 1893/2006 of the European Parliament and of the Council of 20 December 2006 establishing the statistical classification of economic activities NACE Revision 2 and amending Council Regulation (EEC) No 3037/90 as well as certain EC Regulations on specific statistical domains.

 NACE comprises four levels and one intermediate level: